 10. No really, our food this time.
 Slavery might have been abolished since 1834 but our dishes still ring of the past when only subsistence crops, dried cured meats and odd bits of the animal thrown away in other cultures entered the local family pot.
 Seriously, just listen to these names.
 Tripe and beans, brown stew cowfoot, chicken foot soup, stew peas with pig tail, salt mackerel run-down and of course our national dish ackee and saltfish (i.e. dried cured cod-fish which likely has no nutrients left, besides protein).
 They aren’t always the healthiest meals but my gosh, they are so dang delicious!!!

-12. Our desserts.
+12. Our desserts & sweet treats.
 Almost all feature coconut or ginger so if you dislike these spices then you won’t understand the point of this one.
-I also sympathize with you.

 13. Our resourcefulness.
 Waste not, want not is our informal motto.
 We know how to turn wi hand make fashion and it shows in our food, musical instruments, houses and even the ways in which we have fun.
 Take for instance rafting, meant originally as a transportation means to carry bananas from deep inland Portland to the coast for export and now it’s a luxurious tranquil mode of travel for vacationers on the island’s largest rivers.
 Not convinced?
 Well, look at this abandoned hydroelectric plant pictured above.
 It’s now Saint Thomas’ grandest attraction.